binaryfever/WNM617/Week One/Agenda.md

 -	Introduction
 -	Logistics, Grading, Comittment to Original Work
+-	Tools
+-	Name Game
--	History
+-	History of Mobile
--	Reset of HTML/CSS/JavaScript
+-	Review of HTML/CSS/JavaScript
--	Introduction to jQuery
--	Introduction to jQuery UI
--	Introduction to jQuery Mobile
--	Introduction to AngularJS
--	Introduction to Bootstrap
 -	Native, Hybrid, and Mobile Web apps

+-	Slides

-####In Class Group Challenge
+####In Class Group Challenge - Our Team
-Occassionally in this course we will have in class challenges.
-You will work in groups to complete these challenges.
-The challenges will be due by the end of the class.
-You may turn them in incomplete as they are not graded like an assignment.
-They do however count towards your particiattion grade.
-So they must be turned in.
+You will work in groups to complete this in class challenge.
+You must work on this during class but it will not be rurned in.
+They do count towards your participation grade.

-This weeks challenge is to create a basic 4 or less page website.
+The group challenge is to create a basic, 4 or less, page website.
 It doesn't need to be fancy.
 It should have the following items:

 1. Navigation